braceio/localdev/README.md

 localdev
 ==========

 A single command line tool that maps development domains (like *.myserver.dev) to a set of servers running on localhost.
-For local development, this tool takes the place of a DNS server like bind or dnsmasq, and a webserver like Apache or Nginx.
+This tool was built to dramatically reduce the pain of setting up multi-domain local development.
+It takes the place of a DNS server like Bind or dnsmasq, and a webserver like Apache or Nginx.

 Have your PAAS running on localhost with a single command.

 ## Use